 The grass and heather on either side of the path will slowly get rockier the closer you get to the falls, while the ridges get steeper and start to peer over you.

 It’ll take you around 20 minutes to get to the waterfall and the same to get back to the car park.
-If you factor in 20 minutes to admire Mahon Falls, this is a 1-hour activity.
+If you factor in 20 minutes to admire Mahon Falls, this is a 1-hour ramble.

 Known as the Mahon Falls And Coum Tay walk, the longer walk stretches for 11km and takes roughly 4 hours to complete.

-Things to see nearby
+Things to see near Mahon Falls in Waterford

+The stunning Coumshingaun lake is only a short drive away from Mahon Waterfall and is one of Ireland’s most outstanding sights.
 The full hike is very demanding but it’s worth doing a shorter version just to get a look at this majestic work of nature.